oneapi-src/oneTBB/cmake/README.rst

 TBBInstallConfig
 ^^^^^^^^^^^^^^^^

-Module for generation and installation of TBB CMake configuration files (TBBConfig.cmake and TBBConfigVersion.cmake files) on Linux and macOS.
+Module for generation and installation of TBB CMake configuration files (TBBConfig.cmake and TBBConfigVersion.cmake files) on Linux, macOS and Windows.

 Provides the following functions: